ilya-kavalenka/RECSEN/README.md

 ## RECSEN Handlers<a name="handlers"/>

 The RECSEN handlers are thread-safe scalable client-server protocol handlers.
 The application uses handler API to establish a connection, send and receive messages.
+Received and sent messages are validated against the protocol control flow to simplify application processing and prevent control flow violation.

 ### Messages